 with Seula Kim [Kilts Center at Chicago Booth Marketing Data Center Paper]

-Doctoral Research Grant by the Washington Center for Equitable GrowthAbstract: The United States experienced an unprecedented increase in unemployment insurance (UI) claims starting in March 2020.
+Doctoral Research Grant by the Washington Center for Equitable GrowthAbstract: The US experienced an unprecedented increase in unemployment insurance (UI) claims beginning in March 2020.
 State UI-benefit systems were inadequately prepared to process these claims.
-In states that used an antiquated programming language, COBOL, to process claims, potential claimants experienced a larger increase in administrative difficulties, which led to longer delays in benefit disbursement.
-Using daily debit and credit card consumption data from Affinity Solutions, I employ a two-way fixed-effects estimator to measure the causal impact of having an antiquated UI benefit system on aggregate consumption.
-Such systems led to a 2.8-percentage-point decline in total credit and debit card consumption relative to card consumption in states with more modern systems.
-I estimate that the share of claims whose processing was delayed by over 70 days rose by at least 2.1 percentage points more in COBOL states relative to non-COBOL states.
-Based on a back-of-the-envelope calculation using 2019 data, my results suggest that the decline in consumption in COBOL states in 2020 after the pandemic-emergency declaration corresponds to a real-GDP decline of at least $105 billion (in 2019 dollars).
+In states that used an antiquated programming language, COBOL, to process claims, potential claimants experienced a larger increase in administrative difficulties, resulting in longer delays in benefit disbursement.
+These antiquated systems led to a 2.8-percentage-point decline in total credit and debit card consumption relative to card consumption in states with more modern systems.
+Furthermore, these antiquated systems experienced at least a 2.1-percentage-point increase in the share of claims that were delayed by over 70 days.

 We introduce a new theory and new estimation method for optimizing frictions with a piecewise linear constraint.
 Allowing frictions to depend on observables, we estimate why agents do not behave as standard frictionless models predict.
 Our methods are not limited to public finance and apply to a general class of mixture models and any of the four possible piecewise linear constraints, 1) slope increase (convex kink), 2) slope decrease (concave kink), 3) intercept increase (convex notch), or 4) intercept decrease (concave notch).
 We demonstrate these methods in three of these four settings.
 Individual income tax returns with a, 1) convex kink and, 2) concave kink implied by the EITC.
 New Jersey real estate transfer taxes with a 3) convex notch.
 We document which covariates account for a substantial share of optimizing frictions and provide elasticity estimates that explicitly control for optimizing frictions.